 I love finding multiple uses for objects and one thing that I can find endless uses for is ironstone.
-I only recently discovered ironstone, but as soon as I saw it, I was hooked!
+I found my first piece of white ironstone at an antique fair, and as soon as I saw it, I was hooked!
 Not only do the vintage pieces have history and character, but white ironstone can be used with any decorating style and any color scheme.
 Win-win!

 You can of course use the ironstone for its intended purpose, but when not in use as tableware, you can also use it for decorating!